rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 * [IBM Cloudant]

 # Part one:
-Use the Developer Portal to test the **GET /customerHistory** API.
+Use the API Connect Developer Portal to test the **GET /customerHistory** API.
 This API retrieves custoomer purchase history and will be used in Part two of this journey.

 1. Sign up for an [IBM ID] if you don't have one already.
 This is required for the next step.
 2. Go to the [IBM Developer Portal]